 Electric Folding Bikes Buyer’s Guide

-Folding electric bikes are a recent innovation that can transform your commute and make road riding a pleasure.
+Folding electric bikes are a cycling innovation that can transform your commute and make road riding a pleasure.

-Folding bikes are the Swiss army knife of the cycling world, enabling you to zip to the train station, nip to a nearby meeting, bundle your bike into the car for a weekend away, or simply pound the pedals and commute to work.
+Folding bikes are the Swiss army knife of the cycling world, enabling you to zip to the train station, nip to a nearby meeting, bundle your bike into the car for a weekend away, or simply pedal away on your commute to work.
 Add an electric motor and you’ve got it all in one small but perfectly formed package.

 What is an electric folding bike?

 Electric folding bikes, like all road-legal electric bikes, are fitted with a motor and a rechargeable battery that provides pedal assistance.
-It doesn’t mean you can stop pedalling, just that when the motor is on, it’ll provide pedal assistance.
+To get the electrical assistance you must continue to pedal the bike, as the motor will only engage as the pedals are turning.

 The motor will help propel you to a speed of 15.5mph – the UK limit.
 Travel faster than that, and your legs will be doing all the work.